 In this case, the claimant was in rehabilitation and was ordered by the doctor to participate in the work hardening program.
 Although he would not have been at the work hardening program but for the earlier work injury, there was no direct and material relationship between the work injury and the injury from the car backing into him.
 The second injury wasn’t caused by the first.

 However, the Workers’ Compensation Commission had not adjudicated whether the second injury could be considered to have occurred in the course of employment.
 WMATA had required him to be in the parking lot that day.
 The case was sent back to the Commission to consider whether the second injury on its own could be compensable as an injury arising out of employment.

-If you are injured at work, you should consult with an experienced Maryland workers’ compensation attorney as soon as possible.
+If you are injured at work, you should consult with one of experienced Maryland workers’ compensation lawyers as soon as possible.
 Contact the attorneys of Steinhardt, Siskind and Lieberman at (866) 902-4111 or via our online form.
 We can help you investigate possible avenues of relief.